-Does the catch being valued represent the total catch, i.e. Landlord's, Tenant's and any returned fish?
+The valuer should ensure that the catch being valued represents the total catch: i.e. Landlord's, Tenant's and any returned fish.

 4.1.7 Unexercised Fishings

 Where the right to fish a particular beat is not exercised, the existence of the right to fish will require a valuation based on local evidence.